 For many DIY recipes, natural common household ingredients, such as cocoa powder and beetroot powder are used to create a tint.
 This does not work in this recipe!
 The powder does not incorporate well and you can end up with a grainy texture.

-You can purchase lip tints like these, but the colorants in them are not natural, so I wouldn't recommend them.
+You can purchase lip tints like, but the colorants in them are not natural, so I wouldn't recommend them.
 If you really want a hint of color, perhaps a homemade lip balm or lip glosses would be a better fit!

 DIY Lip Oil With Flowers